Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/PLUGINS/FAST_CHUNK_PREGENERATOR.md

 - `radius` is how many blocks outwards you want to be generated.
 - `world` is what world you want to be generated, works with custom worlds with multiverse and similar plugins.
 - `chunkX` is the X coordinate you want the generation to start on.
-- `chunkZ` is the Y coordinate you want the generation to start on.
+- `chunkZ` is the Z coordinate you want the generation to start on.

 Once you have run the command it will start generating the chunks, all you have to do now is wait.
+It may take a long time if you are generating thousands of blocks outwards.

 ### Pause, Resume and Cancel Generation Tasks